Vinai/loginonlycatalog/app/code/community/Netzarbeiter/LoginCatalog/README.md

 This small extension requires a customer to be logged in order to view products or product collections.
 If the customer navigates to a page that contains a product or a product collection, she will be redirected to the account login page.
+Alternatively the customer can be redirected to a configurable CMS page.

 You can disable the module on a global, website or store level, and also choose to hide the category navigation in the configuration.